-A gilt bronze on a black marble base signed Dali on the bottom of the horse's right rear leg, inscribed DALART N AG-24 TEATRO MUSE DALI under the small clock on the stick, the mark of the foundry and the date c Camblest 1981 under the belly of the horse and numbered 131/350 on the left side under the saddle.
+A gilt bronze on a black marble base signed Dali on the bottom of the horse's right rear leg, inscribed DALART N AG-24 TEATRO MUSE DALI under the small clock on the stick, the publisher's mark © Camblest and the date 1981 under the belly of the horse and numbered 131/350 on the left side under the saddle with the mark of the Venturi Arte foundry.
+A certificate of authenticity from Maître Olivier Marquis, auctioneer, dated Mars 5, 2020 will be provided to the purchaser.

 Salvador Dali is a famous Spanish artist born in 1904 and who passed away in 1989.
 If he is mainly known for his paintings and sculptures, he was also a writer, scriptwriter and engraver.
 He is one of the main representatives of surrealism.